What is it?

 Why is this important?

-Food insecurity has been following an alarming trend in the last 5 years, mainly due to conflicts, economic shocks (many associated with the effects of COVID-19), and climate change.
+Food insecurity has been following an alarming trend in the last 5 years, mainly owing to conflicts, economic shocks (many associated with the effects of COVID-19), and climate change.

 The Russian invasion of Ukraine dramatically exacerbated the situation through its impact on food, energy and fertiliser prices, as well as supply chain disruptions.

-The timely and effective delivery of humanitarian assistance is at risk due to the simultaneous and sudden increase in needs and operational costs due to the war in Ukraine.
-Moreover, N agencies are warning of a worsening situation soon.
+The timely and effective delivery of humanitarian assistance is at risk due to the simultaneous and sudden increase in needs and operational costs.
+UN agencies are warning of a worsening situation in the near future.

-The update of the Hunger Hotspots analysis published in June 2022 confirmed that Yemen, South Sudan, Nigeria and Ethiopia remain at risk of famine.
+The Hunger Hotspots analysis confirms that Afghanistan, Ethiopia, Nigeria, South Sudan, Somalia and Yemen remain at risk of famine.

-Data for 2021 show around 750,000 people worldwide in phase 5 of food insecurity, which is the highest level in the integrated food security phase classification.
+Around 970,000 people worldwide are facing catastrophic conditions of food insecurity (IPC/CH 5) in 2022.
+This is the highest level in the integrated food-security phase classification.

 How are we helping?

-The EU provides humanitarian food assistance to those affected by food crises worldwide and invests in reducing the risk of famine.
+The EU provides humanitarian food assistance to victims of food crises worldwide and invests in reducing the risk of famine.

-Since 2010, the EU has been rolling out its policy on humanitarian food assistance.
-We have helped more than 100 million people lacking access to enough safe and nutritious food.
+Since 2010, the EU has been rolling out its humanitarian food-assistance policy and helped more than 100 million people lacking access to sufficient amounts of safe and nutritious food.

-On average, around 20% of the EU’s annual humanitarian aid budget is used to provide emergency food assistance and nutrition.
+Last year, around 25% of the EU’s annual humanitarian aid budget was used to provide emergency food assistance and nutrition.
 This makes the EU one of the world's major donors in this area.

 EU food assistance is adapted to each specific crisis and the needs of different groups, for example, children under 5 years old.
 The EU provides the most vulnerable people with essential and nutritious food items during critical times.

-A significant part of our food assistance is provided through cash transfers.
+A significant part of our food assistance is provided in the form of cash transfers.
 This is because sometimes there is enough food in shops and markets, but the victims of disasters do not have money to purchase it.

-The EU prioritises providing sustainable solutions and restoring self-reliance by building resilience and protecting the means to earn an income for households at risk of food shortages.
-For example, we give seeds and toolkits to vulnerable family farmers so they can grow their own food and restore their livelihoods.
+The EU prioritises providing sustainable solutions and restoring self-reliance by building resilience and protecting the livelihoods of households at risk of food shortages.
+It does this in many ways, such as by giving seeds and toolkits to vulnerable family farmers so they can grow their own food and restore their livelihoods.

 Facts & figures